Last Updated on February 20, 2025

 FAQs

-1. How soon should I start practicing driving after booking lessons?
-Ideally, you should start practicing driving as soon as possible after booking your lessons.
+Ideally, you should start practising driving as soon as possible after booking your lessons.
 Consistent practice helps reinforce what you learn during formal lessons and builds your confidence on the road.
-Aim to practice at least a couple of times a week, if possible.
+Aim to practise at least a couple of times a week, if possible.

-1. Is it necessary to have learner driver insurance even if I only drive during lessons?
-While your driving instructor’s car will be insured during your lessons, having learner driver insurance is crucial if you plan to practice in your own or someone else’s car outside of formal lessons.
-It provides coverage and legal protection, allowing you to practice safely and confidently.
+While your driving instructor’s car will be insured during your lessons, having learner driver insurance is crucial if you plan to practise in your own or someone else’s car outside of formal lessons.
+It provides coverage and legal protection, allowing you to practise safely and confidently.

-1. How do I choose the best time to book my driving lessons?
 The best time to book your driving lessons depends on your personal schedule and when you feel most alert and focused.
-Consider booking lessons during times when you are less likely to be stressed or tired, and ensure you have enough time between lessons to practice and absorb what you’ve learned.
+Consider booking lessons during times when you are less likely to be stressed or tired, and ensure you have enough time between lessons to practise and absorb what you’ve learned.